Hyan18/MakersPortfolio/Week3.md

 *What would you change/improve moving forward?*

-- Ask more questions - I was a bit unsure about the MVC model in the middle of the week and was quickly directed to the [pill](https://github.com/makersacademy/course/blob/master/pills/mvc.md) which saved some time
+- Ask more questions - I was a bit unsure about the MVC model in the middle of the week so I asked a coach during the workshop and was quickly directed to the [pill](https://github.com/makersacademy/course/blob/master/pills/mvc.md) which saved some time